navkar/Predictions/README.md

 * Significant economy deterioration in Japan/UK and finally USA.
 Higher unemployment numbers.
 * Possibility of Dollar losing the reserve currency status.
 * Dollar De-peg by other countries. (https://www.dollarcollapse.com/)
-* Birth of a new financial system (based on real assets or commodities (gold/silver/copper))
+* Birth of a new financial system (based on real assets or commodities (gold/silver/copper) in physical form)
   - Emergence of new commodity backed currencies.
 Petro-Yuan?
 * Significant decline of non-USD currencies.
 Eg €1 will be USD 0.80 or less.
 * Countries will convert Forex reserves into hard assets like Gold, Food, Energy etc, and quickly move away from USD / EURO.